 You hear them call or cry in the early evening, obviously some sort of territorial announcement to other kin like themselves.
 In amongst their own type, they are not strictly territorial.
 Au contraire, bat-eared foxes are very sociable and interactive, with all creatures of their own kind, to the extent of having as many as sixty active members in one collective group.

 These foxes are not homebodies, preferring to have many or any home in the block and if all are taken, simply make a new one.
 They live in old, disused ant heaps or holes under rocks and if not, they dig new ones for themselves until they have made something that resembles Emmental cheese and none of these are for permanent occupation either.

 They are constantly moving around from one location to the other as food and rain allow.
 Unlike others of the fox family, these are active diggers, who eat mainly insects such as termites, beetles, scorpions, grasshoppers, spiders, millipedes, centipedes, fruit and small game, like mice or rats if the opportunity affords them.

 They have fantastically developed hearing with those 13 cm – five inch – long ears serving a dual purpose, one for cooling and the other to hear insects moving underground.
-This means, they spend much of their time digging for food and it is for this reason, they have well developed front claws, which are usually visible from their tracks in loose sand.
+This means, they spend much of their time digging for food and it is for this reason, they have well developed front claws, which are usually visible from their tracks in semi-loose sand.